Pets are a huge commitment.

 Teach them how to get your chinchilla in and out of the cage just in case.

 Some chinchillas do not like to be held and that’s well known, but this technique only takes a few minutes to demonstrate and could potentially help your chinchilla-sitter dramatically.

 Especially in case of an emergency or in case your chinchilla attempts to flee or gets loose from the cage while you are away.

 Don’t Leave A Pregnant Female Or Young Chinchillas Alone For Too Long

 Pregnant female chinchillas are also not a good idea to leave alone.
 They could have medical needs or experience health issues much easier than a male or non-pregnant chinchilla.

-With some proper planning, care and handling, you can take your trips, vacations and still be a perfectly responsible and ethical chinchilla owner.
+With some proper planning, care, and handling, you can take your trips and vacations, and still be a perfectly responsible and ethical chinchilla owner.

 Chili and I wish you the best of luck with your new chinchilla, leaving your chinchilla home alone and the journey you have ahead of you.